JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 ## Installation
 This package is registered.
 Simply use `Pkg.add("DynamicalSystems")` to install it.

-Bug-fixes and upgrades are constantly fed to the master branch, which accessed with `Pkg.checkout("DynamicalSystems")` after installing.
-On the other hand the master branch may also have breaking changes and therefore caution is advised!
+Bug-fixes and upgrades are constantly fed to the master branch, which is obtained by `Pkg.checkout("DynamicalSystems")` after installing.
+Be aware however that the master branch may also have breaking or undocumented changes!

-*The [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
-The [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalSystems")`.*
+The [stable](https://JuliaDynamics.github.io/DynamicalSystems.jl/stable) documentation refers to the version of the package installed with `Pkg.add()`.
+The [latest](https://JuliaDynamics.github.io/DynamicalSystems.jl/latest) documentation refers to the version under development, obtained with `Pkg.checkout("DynamicalSystems")`.

 To ensure that your installation works perfectly, you can use `Pkg.test("DynamicalSystems")`.